ShaheenHossain/eagle-12.1/addons/hr/README.md

 Keep Track of Employee Expenses
 -------------------------------

-Get rid of the paper work and follow employee's expenses directly in Eagle ERP.
+Get rid of the paper work and follow employee's expenses directly in Eagle.
 Don't loose time or money by controlling the full flow: expense validation, reimbursement of employees, posting in the accounting and re-invoicing to customers.